 Now that you have the basics covered, let’s take a look at some of the places where you can store your cryptocurrency and how these compare in terms of safety.

-While being possibly the main mode of storage that people use, online storage is considered to be the most unsecure place to have your cryptocurrency.
-In the same way that using online banking can possibly increase the risk of having your bank account hacked.
+While being possibly the main mode of storage that people use, online storage is considered to be the most non-secure place to have your cryptocurrency.
+This is similar to the way that using online banking can possibly increase the risk of having your bank account hacked.
 Except that in crypto, there is no bank to potentially help you recover your funds.

 Exchanges are possibly the worst places to store cryptocurrency.
-Most people buy their Bitcoin or other cryptocurrencies from an exchange, and often times simply leave it there.
+Most people buy their bitcoin or other cryptocurrencies from an exchange, and often times simply leave it there.
 This can be necessary if you are planning on actively trading.
-However if you are simply aiming to invest in come crypto, possibly for the long term, then you should move it off of the exchange.
+However if you are simply aiming to invest in some crypto, possibly for the long term, then you should move it off of the exchange.

 However from a safety point of view they are also vulnerable to breaches, purely because they are online, and thereby could potentially be hacked.

 Online wallets should ideally be used like your savings account or Paypal account.
-As a place to store small amounts of cryptocurrency, meant possibly for spending.
-Just like you wouldn’t want your investment lying around in your bank account, neither do you want your crypto investment stored in an online wallet managed by a third party who you have never met or possibly even heard of before.
+As a place to store smaller amounts of cryptocurrency that are meant for spending.
+Just like you wouldn’t want your investment lying around in your bank account, neither do you want your crypto investment stored in an online wallet managed by a third party who you have never met.

 Again, if you do make use of an online wallet, make sure that 2 Factor Authentication is activated.

-Offline storage is deemed to be the safe way to store your Bitcoin and cryptocurrency.
+Offline storage is deemed to be the safest way to store your Bitcoin and cryptocurrency.
 If you are careful, the chances of anybody stealing your funds will be drastically reduced.

 However, with offline storage you do have to be diligent with backing up the aforementioned passphrases, mnemonic seeds, and private key.
 If you lose these, or they are destroyed, or stolen, that would equate to a complete loss of access to your wallet and your funds.